Angel Cabrera Defends His Controversial Return To Augusta National

 The 2009 champion faced questions at The Masters on Tuesday after serving 30 months for a domestic violence conviction

-Angel Cabrera has responded to critics and says he "respects the opinions" of those who believe he should not be playing at The Masters.
+Angel Cabrera has defended his return to The Masters and says he "respects the opinions" of those who believe he should not be playing at Augusta.

 "I'm very grateful and obviously the people of the golf world are very great with me and I just appreciated the way they treated me," Cabrera said on Tuesday.